Dlackware/dlackware/README.md

 - dlackware (build and install)
 - systemd (pam + systemd + rebuilds of stock slackware packages needed for gnome3)
 - gnome-systemd (gnome3 which requires systemd to be installed)

-How can you use/build/install these packages ?

-you should download all 3 git repos the file dlackware/etc/dlackware.conf.dist holds the configuration for the compile-order files.

-If you directly want to install and test the desktop, you can issue: "./dlackware install" from the dlackware/bin directory You can also build everything from source, in this case you can issue: "./dlackware build" from the dlackware/bin directory

 ## New experimental build system